Tanu91/Tanu91.github.io/source/_posts/2013-05-31-relax-crazy.markdown

 Gems contain package information along with files to install RubyGems.It is a package manager which became part of the standard library in Ruby 1.9.
 It allows developers to search,install and build gems, among other features.
 All of this is done by using the gem command-line utility.

-* Run ruby --version to be sure you’re using Ruby 1.9.3.
+* Run ruby - -version to be sure you’re using Ruby 1.9.3.
 If you’re having trouble, run the following command on your terminal to set your default version of ruby-1.9.3

 	{% codeblock %}
 	$rvm --default use ruby-1.9.3-p429